 Freeborn, desperate to escape the humdrum fate of City clerking, longed to emulate his hero Jack Pierce, the man who transformed Karloff into Frankenstein's monster.
 Despite the almost total lack of information available he devised increasingly elaborate make-up's in his bedroom.
 Testing them by leaping out to terrify unsuspecting neighbours.
 Dreaming and drifting from a succession of jobs just to pay for his materials, Freeborn's parents despaired.
 It took a moment of fate to finally enter professional film-making at Alexander Korda's new dream factory of Denham Studios.

-Innovative, obsessive and secretive, he was taxed with the controversial Fagin makeup for Alec Guinness in Lean's Oliver Twist, the many faces of Peter Sellars in Kubrick's Dr Strangelove and the seemingly impossible creation of the ape families for the Dawn of Man sequence in 2001: A Space Odyssey.
-His is a career littered with achievement finally peaking with the creation of Yoda for George Lucas, bringing make-up into the age of prosthetics and mechanics.
+From the very beginning Freeborn was an innovator, experimenting with new plastics and later engineering and early radio control.
+He created the controversial Fagin makeup for Alec Guinness in Lean's Oliver Twist, the many faces of Peter Sellers in Kubrick's Dr Strangelove and the near impossible design of the ape families for the Dawn of Man sequence in 2001: A Space Odyssey.